Strade Bianche

 Despite its short history, the Strade Bianche has quickly gained prestige, and renewed interest in road racing on gravel and dirt roads as a specific skill and discipline.
 The event is part of the UCI World Tour, cycling's highest level of professional road races.
 It is organized by RCS Sport – La Gazzetta dello Sport, and is held the weekend before Tirreno–Adriatico as an early spring precursor to the cobbled classics in April.
-Swiss Fabian Cancellara holds the record with three wins.
-Also a three-time winner over the pavé of Paris–Roubaix and the cobbled Hilligen of Tour of Flanders, Cancellara rejected comparisons between the races, believing the "white roads" of the Strade "deserved appreciation in their own right".
-Thibaut Pinot described it as "the sixth Monument" of Classic road cycling because of its iconic parcours, difficulty and prestige.
+A three-time winner over the pavé of Paris–Roubaix and the cobbled hills of the Tour of Flanders, Swiss rider Fabian Cancellara rejected comparisons between the races, believing the "white roads" of the Strade "deserved appreciation in their own right".
+Thibaut Pinot described it as "the sixth Monument" of Classic road cycling because of its unique parcours, difficulty and prestige.
+Fabian Cancellara and Tadej Pogačar have both won the race three times.

-Since 2015, there has been a women's race, the Strade Bianche Donne, serving as the opening event of the UCI Women's World Tour.
+Since 2015, there has been a women's race, the Strade Bianche Donne, part of the UCI Women's World Tour.
 It is held on the same day as the men's race, on the same roads but at a shorter distance.
 Both events start and finish in Siena.